dotnet/roslyn/docs/features/async-streams.md

 - `MoveNext()` is replaced with `await MoveNextAsync()`
 - `Dispose()` is replaced with `await DisposeAsync()`

-Note that pattern-based lookup for `GetAsyncEnumerator` and `MoveNextAsync` do not place particular requirements on those methods, as long as they could be invoked without arguments.
+Note that pattern-based lookup for `GetAsyncEnumerator`, `MoveNextAsync` and `DisposeAsync` binds to instance methods that can be invoked without arguments.
+Extension methods do not contribute.
+The result of `MoveNextAsync` and `DisposeAsync` must be awaitable.
+Disposal for `await foreach` does not include a fallback to a runtime check for an interface implementation.

 Asynchronous foreach loops are disallowed on collections of type dynamic, as there is no asynchronous equivalent of the non-generic `IEnumerable` interface.